 Students must maintain a cumulative grade point average of 3.0 for all MSMHC coursework, with no individual course grade lower than C.

 All graduate students are expected to attend all class meetings.
 If a student is unable to attend a class, the student must contact the instructor and take responsibility to meet the class objectives.
 This makeup will ordinarily require additional written work.
 It is the duty of the student to make arrangements for missed work.
 If more than one class meeting is missed within a course, the student shall contact the instructor and the MSMHC director in advance to discuss whether the student should enroll in the course at another time.

 Individual consideration will be granted in the awarding of transfer credits in order to ensure the student meets the licensure requirements as a professional counselor.
 Up to 15 credits may be transferred from another CACREP-accredited program.

-All students are required to complete 60 credits and maintain a 3.0 grade point average to be awarded the Master of Science in Mental Health Counseling degree.
+All students are required to complete 60 credits and maintain a 3.0 grade point average to be awarded the Master of Science in Clinical Mental Health Counseling degree.
 Those credits include core courses to be completed by all students, as well as electives to fulfill requirements of one of the program’s optional concentrations.
 The core courses will include practicum experiences and research activities.
 Initial contact with one’s academic advisor will focus on developing an academic plan.

 Research Project Requirements